Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - More (e.g. added optional HDR post process filter on pre-rendered video, added settings to turn off Vignette or Camera Motion Blur)!

 # How to install:
-- Drop all the files into the game installation folder (including "autoexec.cfg" and "system.cfg"), except the "game.cfg" file that goes into the user data folder (this is optional, but highly suggested for the best quality).
+- Drop all the files into the game installation folder (including "autoexec.cfg" and "system.cfg") (the root folder, not the one with the executable).
+Override all files (you can make a backup, but Luma just changes a couple configs in the game packages, these changes simply increase the rendering quality and can persist without Luma).
+- If you are on GOG, move the files in ".\Binaries\Danielle\x64\" to ".\Binaries\Danielle\x64-GOG\".
 - Install the latest VC++ redist before using (https://aka.ms/vs/17/release/vc_redist.x64.exe).
 - Install ReShade 6.3.3+ (with Addons support, for DX11, preferably as dxgi.dll) (you can disable the "Generic Depth" and "Effects Runtime Sync" Addons for performance gains).
 - Unless you are on Linux/Proton, delete the "d3dcompiler_47.dll" from the main binary folder, it's an outdated shader compiler bundled with the game for "no reason" (Windows will fall back on the latest version of it this way, but Proton doesn't distribute the file so leave it in).